richmahn/en_tn/mrk/front/intro.md

 * "And the scripture was fulfilled that says, 'He was counted with the lawless ones'" (15:28)
 * "Early on the first day of the week, after he arose, he appeared first to Mary Magdalene, from whom he had cast out seven demons.
 She went and told those who were with him, while they were mourning and weeping.
 They heard that he was alive and that he had been seen by her, but they did not believe.
 After these things he appeared in a different form to two other people, as they were walking out into the country.
 They went and told the rest of the disciples, but they did not believe them.
 Jesus later appeared to the Eleven as they were reclining at the table, and he rebuked them for their unbelief and hardness of heart, because they did not believe those who saw him after he rose from the dead ones.
 He said to them, 'Go into all the world, and preach the gospel to the entire creation.
 He who believes and is baptized will be saved, and he who does not believe will be condemned.
 These signs will go with those who believe.
 In my name they will cast out demons.
 They will speak in new languages.
 They will pick up snakes with their hands, and if they drink anything deadly it will not hurt them.
 They will lay hands on the sick, and they will get well.'
 After the Lord had spoken to them, he was taken up into heaven and sat down at the right hand of God.
 The disciples left and preached everywhere, while the Lord worked with them and confirmed the word by the miraculous signs that followed."
 (16:9-20)

 Translators are advised not to translate these passages.
-However, if older Bible versions that include this passage exist in the translators' region, the translators can include it.
-If it is translated, it should be put inside square brackets ([]) to indicate that they were probably not original to Mark's Gospel.
+However, if in the translators' region, there are older versions of the Bible that include one or more of these passages, the translators can include them.
+If they are translated, they should be put inside square brackets ([]) to indicate that they were probably not original to Mark's Gospel.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])